-72 In this paper, we propose a method to autonomously adapt parameters of a DNF - in particular, the gain of the sigmoid non-linearity and the resting level (bias) - using a homeostatic process.
-In order to achieve 73 this adaptation, global input and output measures for the DNF have to be defined.
-Here, we use as an output 74 75 measure the maximum level of the output of the field (output is the activation after it is passed through the sigmoid function).
-The corresponding input measure is the activation value of the input at the location 76 of the maximum output.
-The underlying notion is that the maximum level of the DNF output reflects 77 the decision that the field has made about its input.
-That decision was based on the input at the selected 78 location.
-Based on these measures, the gain and resting level for the DNF are adapted in order to match the 79 distribution of this output measure obtained over time to a predefined target distribution.
-This adaptation 80 drives the DNF dynamics towards the detection instability, which separates the inactive, subthreshold states 81 of the DNF from the active states with a local activation peak.
-As a result, the DNF is kept in a dynamical 82 regime in which it remains sensitive to input, preventing both saturation and the complete absence of 83 activity.
-Furthermore, the adaptation ensures that the distribution of the output measure of the DNF remains 84 invariant when the input distribution changes over time, for example, in terms of its mean or variance.
-85
+In this paper, we propose a method to autonomously adapt parameters of a DNF-in particular, the gain of the sigmoid non-linearity and the resting level (bias)-using a homeostatic process.
+In order to achieve this adaptation, global input and output measures for the DNF have to be defined.
+Here we use as an output measure the maximum level of the output of the field (where output is the activation after it is passed through the sigmoid function).
+The corresponding input measure is the activation value of the input at the location of the maximum output.
+The underlying notion is that the maximum level of the DNF output reflects the decision that the field has made about its input.
+That decision was based on the input at the selected location.
+Based on these measures, the gain and resting level for the DNF are adapted in order to match the distribution of this output measure obtained over time to a predefined target distribution.
+This adaptation drives the DNF dynamics toward the detection instability, which separates the inactive, subthreshold states of the DNF from the active states with a local activation peak.
+As a result, the DNF is kept in a dynamical regime in which it remains sensitive to input, preventing both saturation and the complete absence of activity.
+Furthermore, the adaptation ensures that the distribution of the output measure of the DNF remains invariant when the input distribution changes over time, for example, in terms of its mean or variance.

-In the following sections, the DNF and IP equations are introduced, the derivation of DNFs with IP is outlined, and the performance of the modified DNF is evaluated on an example, in which input from a tactile sensor is processed.
+In the following sections, the DNF and IP equations are introduced, the derivation of DNFs with IP is outlined, and the performance of the modified DNF is evaluated on an example in which input from a tactile sensor is processed.

-2 METHODS
+2. METHODS

-89 2.1 Dynamic Neural Fields
+2.1.
+Dynamic Neural Fields

-90 DNFs are dynamical systems which model activation dynamics in large homogeneously connected recurrent neuronal networks.
-The DNF equation describes an activation function that may represent a 91 92 perceptual feature, location in space, or a motor control variable (Schöner and Spencer, 2015).
-This 93 behavioral variable is encoded along a feature dimension x of the DNF, and the activation u(x, t) at position x encodes the confidence that the feature has value x at time t.
-The current state of the neuronal system is 94 encoded by the position on the dimension x of high activation values.
-Such space coding allows to encode 95 multiple possible values of a feature as well as "fuzziness" of the experienced or stored values.
-Other 96 artificial neural networks encode feature values through the level of activity of particular neuronal units 97 (rate coding) or through the pattern of activation across a distributed set of units.
-What is special about the 98 space code used in DNF is that the metric distance between represented values is explicitly encoded in 99 the distance between locations along the feature dimension.
-Neural coupling that depends on the distance 100 between field locations thus depends on the distance in feature space between the represented feature 101 102 values.
+DNFs are dynamical systems which model activation dynamics in large homogeneously connected recurrent neuronal networks.
+The DNF equation describes an activation function that may represent a perceptual feature, location in space, or a motor control variable (Schöner and Spencer, 2015).
+This behavioral variable is encoded along a feature dimension x of the DNF, and the activation u(x, t) at position x encodes the confidence that the feature has value x at time t.
+The current state of the neuronal system is encoded by the position on the dimension x of high activation values.
+Such space coding allows to encode multiple possible values of a feature as well as "fuzziness" of the experienced or stored values.
+Other artificial neural networks encode feature values through the level of activity of particular neuronal units (rate coding) or through the pattern of activation across a distributed set of units.
+What is special about the space code used in DNF is that the metric distance between represented values is explicitly encoded in the distance between locations along the feature dimensions.
+Neural coupling that depends on the distance between field locations thus depends similarly on the distance between the represented feature values.

-103 The equation for the DNFs used in the proposed model is shown in Eq.
-(1) and defines the rate of change 104 of the activation u(x, t) of the field:
+The equation for the DNFs used in the proposed model is described by Equation (1), which defines the rate of change in activation u(x, t) of the field: